llwyd1/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 ***This directory contains files for doubly linked lists project***

 File 0-print_dlistint.c - is a function that printa alll the elements of a dlistint_t list <br>

+File 1-dlistint_len.c - is a function that returns number of elements in a linked dlistint_t list <br>